JaspervanRiet/Jager/README.md

 * [Android-RobotoTextView] - Implementation of a TextView and all its direct/indirect subclasses with native support for the Roboto fonts, includes the brand new Roboto Slab fonts.
 * [Butterknife] - View "injection" library for Android
 * [LicensesDialog] - LicensesDialog is an open source library to display licenses of third-party libraries in an Android app.
-* [Materialish-Progress] - A material style progress wheel compatible with 2.3
+* [Materialish-Progress] - A material style progress wheel compatible with 2.3.
+* [SwipeBackLayout] - An Android library that help you to build app with swipe back gesture.

 ### Thanks to
 * [frogermcs/InstaMaterial] - Fantastic introduction to some of the new animation API's in Android Lollipop